Continuing Education Training

 Foundations in Restorative Practices Program

-We all long for safer, healthier, and more equitable environments, but sometimes we struggle to find effective methods to achieve them.
+We all long for safer and more equitable environments, but sometimes we struggle to find effective methods to achieve them.
 Current approaches to problem-solving often leave us feeling disconnected and unsatisfied.
 We need a way to heal, restore, and build strong communities.

 In today’s world, conflict and division may seem to be the norm.
 It’s heartbreaking to witness the harm caused by adversarial systems, the breakdown of relationships, and the lack of accountability.